Water supply and sanitation in India: Urban areas

 Metering.
 Water metering is the precondition for billing water users on the basis of volume consumed.
 Estimates of the share of customers metered vary depending on the study quoted.
-According to the results of a Service Level Benchmarking (SLB) Program carried out by the Ministry of Urban Development in 2006 in 28 cities, the share of metering was 50 percent.
+According to the results of a service level benchmarking (SLB) rogram carried out by the Ministry of Urban Development in 2006 in 28 cities, the share of metering was 50 per cent.
 According to a 1999 survey of 300 cities about 62% of urban water customers in metropolitan areas and 50% in smaller cities are metered (average 55%).
 However, meters often do not work so that many "metered" customers are charged flat rates.
 Bangalore and Pune are among the few Indian cities that meter all their customers.
 Many other cities have no metering at all or meter only commercial customers.
 Users of standposts receive water free of charge.
 A 2007 study of 20 cities by the Jawaharlal Nehru National Urban Renewal Mission with the support of the Asian Development Bank (ADB) showed that only 25% of customers of these utilities were metered.
 Most other customers paid a flat tariff independent of consumption.
 Some utilities, such as the one serving Kolkata, actually do not bill residential users at all.